jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - GPU memory-based recommended Gemma model guidance when `nvidia-smi` is available
 - Response elapsed time display after each prompt
 - Current model information, local storage path, and model size display in the sidebar
+- Uploaded Excel files are saved into the app-local `workspace` directory
+- Gemma can use validated workspace tools to list, read, write, copy, and delete files

 ## Assumption